doctorjane/advance/README.md

 1. Move to your data directory with your single initial file.
 2. invoke your script from there.

+## Questions / Answers

+ * Q: **My script fails with `undefined local variable or method 'label' for main:Object`**

+   A: This indicates a ruby script is running that does not have access to a ruby gem.
+      First, make sure your script is using the expected ruby by adding to the beginning of your script `puts RUBY_VERSION`.
+Make sure the gem is installed by listing installed gems with `$ gem list`.
+Finally, check that the script requires the library with `require 'my-library'`

 ## Contributing

 We ♥️ contributions!